Eventual vs Strong Consistency Tradeoffs in JanusGraph

 storage.cql.read-consistency-level=LOCAL_ONE

-# External Index
+# External index

 index.search.backend=elasticsearch